josefbacik/josefbacik.github.io/_posts/2023-07-18-btrfs-github-ci.markdown

 developers run fstests as part of their normal workflow, but this keeps us from missing anything as we put all the patchsets together.

-These VM's were setup with some random version of Fedora Rawhide arounnd Fedora 30, so I haven't been able to update them and they sometimes break.
+These VM's were setup with some random version of Fedora Rawhide around Fedora 30, so I haven't been able to update them and they sometimes break.
 Additionally I'm the only one who can touch the machines, and the results are saved in a git tree, parsed and uploaded to my VPS machine so we can keep track